 For information about the FunKey Maths Peer Mentoring Programme please contact firstname.lastname@example.org

 Peer Mentoring: a catalyst for personal growth The FunKey Maths Peer Mentoring programme trains Year 5 students (age 9-10) to work with children in Year 2 (age 6-7) who have started to struggle in maths.
-The highly structured programme helps the younger children build their confidence and develop their maths skills.
-The programme started in … Continued
+The highly structured programme helps the younger children build their confidence and develop their maths skills and is a catalyst … Continued